Extended through September!

 Conducted simultaneously at Hampton University, University of Virginia, Virginia Tech, and the Washington-Alexandria Architecture Center, the competition engaged students at all of the accredited schools of architecture in Virginia.
 Students were given the competition program on a Friday afternoon and had until the following Monday to submit their designs.
 Each school’s faculty reviewed the submissions and sent up to 10 finalists for final consideration by the jury.

-Plus: While you visit the exhibition, learn more about the history of Alexandria that inspired the art project and find out how you can get involved in Alexandria’s future via a special information kiosk about the Alexandria Community Remembrance Project, a city-wide initiative dedicated to helping Alexandria understand its history of racial terror hate crimes and to work toward creating a welcoming community bound by equity and inclusion.
-Thanks to the Art Center’s partners in the Office of Historic Alexandria and through the Alexandria Black History Museum for their dedicated work on this initiative through lectures, community meetings, and remembrances.
+While you visit the exhibition, read more about the history that inspired the designs.
+Learn more about the Alexandria Community Remembrance Project, a city-wide initiative dedicated to helping Alexandria understand its history of racial terror hate crimes and to work toward creating a welcoming community bound by equity and inclusion.

 About the 2021 AIA Virginia Student Prize Jury